 Consider a Wedding Videographer to capture the I Do’s, the laughter, the toasts and the celebration.
 These will be moments you want to relive.
 The same rules apply to choosing a videographer as to a photographer for your day.
 Photographers and videographers experienced with weddings are the way to go.

 Undeniably the moment every bride has been waiting for!
 You might already have your perfect dress designed in your head.
 You might have a Pinterest album crammed with wedding dresses you adore.
 You might have no idea what you want, not to worry.

-Every bride has a style and of course every bride has something to flaunt and perhaps some parts they’d rather conceal a little.
-A good design and fit is paramount, so take a look at our Top 10 Wedding Dress Designers in Cape Town.
+Every bride has a style and of course, every bride has something to flaunt and perhaps some parts they’d rather conceal a little.
+A good design and fit is paramount.
 You will be in your dress all day, so it has to be comfortable to dance and move in.
-However unlike every other day of your life it won’t be a comfort vs style battle.
+However, unlike every other day of your life it won’t be a comfort vs style battle.
 Have both!

 8-6 Months Before Your Wedding Day